 One of the most basic cultural universals is food.
 We all have to eat.
 Food varies wildly throughout the world.
 While most Americans are content with a typical cheeseburger and French fries, you should try switching things up occasionally.
 You may not be able to afford to go to all the exotic places you want to, but you can take a tour of them in your kitchen with dishes like these.

 In America, we typically don’t have a need to know any other language but English, but learning one can be a beneficial talent.
+You can make new friends, learn something new and have a new skill to list on your resume.
 You don’t need to be fluent, but even learning some key words or phrases is an awesome new thing to say you know.

 Tons of apps and services can help you get to know languages.
 One of my favorites is Duolingo, which has a decent variety.
 It’s also free.
-Another option: See if there’s any community groups in your area who meet up to practice any languages, too.
+Another option: See if there’s any community groups in your area who meet up to practice any languages, too, such as your local library.
+An alternative is using social media to find language learning groups where you can connect with a teacher or language exchange partner.
 It’s a nice way to connect with others while actively learning.

-Films and TV are a great way to witness the little intricacies of another culture without actually going there.
+Films and TV are a great way to witness the little intricacies of another culture without going there.
 You see what’s popular, get their sense of humor and learn about what they find entertaining and enjoy.
+You can observe their boy language and get to know how they make introductions and interact in comparison to your upbringing.
 Since both television and film aim for some sense of realism, you get to experience an example of how to become more cultured by getting a taste of what everyday life is like.

 When some people travel, they like to blog about their experiences and what they go through.
 Their stories are another way for you to explore everyday life in another culture and see what it’s like.

-Of course, it’s important to exercise caution when meeting new people on the Web, but it can also create valuable friendships that help both of you learn something new.
+Of course, it’s important to exercise caution when meeting new people on the Web, but it can also create valuable friendships that help both of you learn something new as you become more cultured.

 Whether you want to read current books, or books written hundreds of years ago, many foreign authors out there have published some wonderful stuff.
 Sites like GoodReads have sections that show what foreign books are most popular now with their users.